Human Rights

 Building Shared Responsibility and Understanding on Human Rights

-PTTEP has put effort in building shared responsibility, awareness and understanding on human rights through communications and trainings for relevant units such as human resources, community relations, and procurement.
-The goal is for its personnel to gain a better understanding of the identification of human rights risks, which will lead to appropriate management.
-PTTEP has put in place human rights training on an online platform to cover all PTTEP employees with aim to enhance their knowledge and understanding on PTTEP Human Rights Management System, human rights fundamentals, business expectation and due diligence in the aspects of Workplace, Safety Security Health and Environment (SSHE), Supply Chain and Community covering fair labor and working condition, safe workplace, collective bargaining, discrimination and harassment, environmental impact management, etc., In 2023, PTTEP launched an intermediate-level human rights E-Learning course with more than 150 hours of staff participating.
-Additionally, PTTEP has enhanced employees’ understanding on harassment and gender diversity through a live online session by guest speakers.
+PTTEP place importance on fostering awareness, responsibility, and understanding of human rights across the organization through providing online human rights trainings for all employees to enhance their knowledge and understanding on PTTEP Human Rights Management System, human rights fundamentals, business expectation, and due diligence practices.
+The trainings cover issues under the aspects of Workplace, Safety Security Health and Environment (SSHE), Supply Chain, and Community, including fair labor and working conditions, safe workplace, collective bargaining, discrimination and harassment, environmental impact management, and etc. Additionally, PTTEP promoted awareness and understanding of harassment and gender diversity through live sessions with external guest speakers.